-But if you’re not 100 per cent certain, and don’t want to commit to a full degree, you can always get into the classroom first and get a feel for things with a Certificate III in Education Support.
-Alternately, if you’re passionate about travelling and teaching English to foreigners, a Professional TESOL Diploma is the way to go.
+But if you’re not 100 per cent certain, and don’t want to commit to a full degree, you can always get into the classroom first and get a feel for things with a course in Education Support.
+Alternately, if you’re passionate about travelling and teaching English to foreigners, a TESOL course is the way to go.

 Keen on a career in education?
 Take a look at more education courses.

 After a gruelling four years at law school, graduates can anticipate a median salary of $55k in their first year of practising law in the real world.

 The problem is, at present, Australia is experiencing an oversupply of law graduates, meaning it’s a highly competitive field in the jobs market right now for budding lawyers.

 To stand out from the crowd our recommendation is to get as much experience under your belt as possible, and look for ways to diversify your skills or bring your knowledge of law to other disciplines.

 According to Hays most recent overview of the law sector, there’s currently a strong demand for construction lawyers who have experience at PAE level as well as insurance litigators who specialise in professional indemnity and public liability.